mreinstein/next-tick-2/README.md

 [![Build Status](https://api.travis-ci.org/mreinstein/next-tick-2.png?branch=master)](https://travis-ci.org/mreinstein/next-tick-2)

-A commonjs module that provides nextTick functionality in the node and the browser.
+A commonjs module that provides nextTick functionality in node and the browser.

 - When run in Node.js `process.nextTick` is used
 - In modern browsers microtask resolution is guaranteed by `MutationObserver`